Norman Angell: The Great Illusion

-Angell is most widely remembered for his 1909 pamphlet, Europe's Optical Illusion, which was published the following year (and many years thereafter) as the book, The Great Illusion.
+Angell is most remembered for his 1909 pamphlet Europe's Optical Illusion, which was published the next year (and many years thereafter) as the book The Great Illusion.
 (The anti-war film La Grande Illusion took its title from his pamphlet.)
-The thesis of the book was that the integration of the economies of European countries had grown to such a degree that war between them would be entirely futile, making militarism obsolete.
+The book's thesis is that the economic integration of the European countries had grown to such a degree that war between them would be entirely futile, making militarism obsolete.
 This quotation from the "Synopsis" to the popular 1913 edition summarizes his basic argument.

 During World War I, British historian and polemicist G. G. Coulton authored a purported refutation of Angell's pamphlet.

 The Money Game

 Angell was also the designer of The Money Game, a visual method of teaching schoolchildren the fundamentals of finance and banking.
 First published in 1928 by J. M. Dent & Sons, The Money Game, How to Play It: A New Instrument of Economic Education was both a book and a game.
-The bulk of the book was an essay on money and a discussion of economic theory, it also contained a summary of the game's story and an explanation of the rules.
+The bulk of the book was an essay on money and a discussion of economic theory.
+It also contained a summary of the game's story and an explanation of the rules.